ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

 <!--        ??? tip "Extra notes: what does the symbols `T_2  G_15 P_4   I+R` mean?
 (For your interest only)" -->
 <!--            The first symbol tell us the degeneracy of this normal mode.
 The symbols `G_15 P_4` is the label of this normal mode in a language familiar to vibrational spectroscopists.
 Lastly, the symbol `I+R` tells us that both **I**nfrared and **R**aman spectroscopy can detect this normal mode.  -->
-??? tip "Extra notes - symmetry reduction in Quantum Espresso (for the interested)"
+??? tip "Extra notes - symmetry reduction in Quantum Espresso"
-     The purpose of symmetry reduction in Quantum Espresso is to minimise the number of calculations required.
-In the case of molecular normal mode calculations, it is about minimising the number of DFPT calculations.
-This is a powerful procedure because many molecules demonstrates symmetry.

-    In the above task, by placing the center of the molecule at the origin, and giving the H atoms the same $x,y$ coordinates except for the sign, the code understands that all the hydrogen atoms are equivalent by rotations.
-Then, it only needs to calculate the derivatives of the energy with respect to one of the hydrogen positions, and populate the full dynamical matrix based on the symmetry of the system.
+     Quantum Espresso can exploit the symmetries of the molecule to reduce the number of the (rather costly) DFPT calculations: by placing the center of the molecule at the origin and giving the H atoms the same $x,y$ coordinates except for the sign, the code understands that the methane molecule has certain rotational symmetries.
+Quantum Espresso uses this knowledge and only calculates the derivatives of the total energy with respect to one of the hydrogen positions (instead of all four of them).
+Quantum Espresso prints out the symmetries it has found in `ph.out`.

-     Quantum Espresso tells you what symmetries has been identified in the molecule in `ph.out` in a rather specific notation.
-It is written in a convention more familiar to the vibrational spectroscopy community.
-You can look up Raman spectroscopy and Mulliken symbols if you are interested.

 <!--    4.
 The number of normal modes identified, and some information on how the frequency of that normal mode is calculated.
 This is really for reference only.
 You will see something like `Representation     7      1 modes - Calculated using symmetry` -->